Safe Option-Critic: Learning Safety in the Option-Critic Architecture: Acknowledgment

-\begin{acks} The authors would like to thank their colleagues Herke van Hoof, Pierre-Luc Bacon, Jean Harb, Ayush Jain and Martin Klissarov for their useful comments and discussions throughout the duration of this work.
-The authors would also like to thank Open Philanthropy for funding this work, and Compute Canada for the computing resources. \end{acks}
+The authors would like to thank Open Philanthropy for funding this work, Compute Canada for the computing resources, Herke van Hoof, Ayush Jain, Pierre-Luc Bacon, Gandharv Patil, Jean Harb, Martin Klissarov, Kushal Arora, for constructive discussions throughout the duration of this work, and the anonymous reviewers for the feedback on earlier drafts of this manuscript.